c-blake/nio/FAQ.md

 As far as I can tell, NIO is alone in striving for a flexible column/vector
 |matrix|tensor "store" that strives to just solve **just one simple problem**:
-not parsing & re-parsing and running "live" right off the files, but solve that problem as generally as possible.
+not parsing & re-parsing and running "live" right off the files, but solve that problem as generally as is easy.
 All that said, the NIO solution is *so* simple that it seems not improbable *someone* else has devised a close analogue, especially in a simplified variant, such as only column stores.

-### 10 - Ok..Why not a full object graph?
+### 11 - Ok..Why not a full object graph?

 This could be a good addition.
 Generalizing how string repositories work to allow more arbitrary pointers may not even be hard.
 Always insert-at-end/